Ziegenkonig/NetworkingProject/AlexZiegenhornSRProjectUpdate/README.txt

-I included the old readme in here cause im to lazy to write up install instructions again.
+I included the old readme in this directory becaused most of the installation instructions are the same.

 Basically, the only thing that changed in this project is:
 1) New Picture